The Worth of Water: Iowans Value our Recreational Lakes

 Iowa Lakes are Highly Used for Recreation

-- Iowa lakes are highly used by a majority of Iowans – approximately 60% of Iowans visit a state lake at least once during the year and,
+- Iowa lakes are highly used – approximately 60% of Iowans visit a state lake at least once during the year, and

-- On average, Iowa residents visit an Iowa lake about eight times per year.
+- on average, Iowa residents visit an Iowa lake about eight times annually.

 Recreational Lake Use Is Important to Iowa's Economy

-When Iowans visit our lakes to enjoy a wide variety of recreational activities, they spend money on local retail goods and services (e.g., gas, food, etc.).
+When people visit our lakes for recreation, they spend money on local retail goods and services such as gasoline, food, or lodging.
 This spending provides significant benefits to our state and local economies.
-According to IVLP:
+According to ILVP:

-- In one year alone, visits to Iowa lakes resulted in nearly $ 1 billion in estimated total direct spending in the state.
+- Visits to Iowa lakes result in nearly $1 billion in direct spending in the state each year.